The Evans Family

 William introduced Charles and Thomas Noon Talfourd, who was to become

-Charles's biographer and published a complete collection of his work,
+Charles's biographer and published a complete collection of his work, at a

 The complete works of Charles Lamb: Containing his